FrankStrieter/angular-seo-demo/README.md

 # Seo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## Demo-Api
+The Client-App fetches information from an Api-Endpoint.
+To make the App work, the Api has to be startet before you run Client-App.
+Run 'npm run start:server'

 ## Development server